-000 - Divide by 1 100 - Divide by 6 001 - Divide by 2 101 - Divide by 8 110 - Divide by 16 nBYP1: This bit selects the clock source for the processor clock dividers.
+000 - Divide by 1 100 - Divide by 6 001 - Divide by 2 101 - Divide by 8 nBYP1: This bit selects the clock source for the processor clock dividers.
 With this bit clear, the system wakes up and boots with the PLL bypassed and uses an external clock source.
 With nBYP1 set, the system runs with the PLL generated clock.
 The default for this bit is to boot/run from external clock source.